Vicente Engonga: International career

-On 23 September 1998, aged nearly 33, Engonga made his debut with the Spain national team, playing the full 90 minutes in a 1–0 friendly win over Russia in Granada.
+On 23 September 1998, aged nearly 33, Engonga made his debut with Spain, playing the full 90 minutes in a 1–0 friendly win over Russia in Granada.
 He was the second-oldest player to debut for the country after Ferenc Puskás, who was 34 and had previously represented Hungary.

 Engonga scored his only goal on 5 May 1999 in a friendly against Croatia, equalising an eventual 3–1 victory in Seville.
 He was picked for the UEFA Euro 2000 squad, making a late substitute appearance in a 2–1 group stage defeat of Slovenia at the Amsterdam Arena, which was the last of his 14 caps.

 Engonga was the first Spanish-born black player to play for the national team.
-During his career, he also represented the unofficial Cantabria autonomous team.
+During his career, he also represented the unofficial Cantabria autonomous side.

 In August 2008, Engonga was appointed manager of Equatorial Guinea.